Fat Man: Development

 Neddermeyer discarded Serber and Tolman's initial concept of implosion as assembling a series of pieces in favor of one in which a hollow sphere was imploded by an explosive shell.
 He was assisted in this work by Hugh Bradner, Charles Critchfield, and John Streib.
-L. T. E. Thompson was brought in as a consultant, and discussed the problem with Neddermeyer in June 1943.
+L. T. E. Thompson was brought in as a consultant and discussed the problem with Neddermeyer in June 1943.
 Thompson was skeptical that an implosion could be made sufficiently symmetric.
 Oppenheimer arranged for Neddermeyer and Edwin McMillan to visit the National Defense Research Committee's Explosives Research Laboratory near the laboratories of the Bureau of Mines in Bruceton, Pennsylvania (a Pittsburgh suburb), where they spoke to George Kistiakowsky and his team.
 But Neddermeyer's efforts in July and August at imploding tubes to produce cylinders tended to produce objects that resembled rocks.
 Neddermeyer was the only person who believed that implosion was practical, and only his enthusiasm kept the project alive.

-Oppenheimer brought John von Neumann to Los Alamos in September 1943 to take a fresh look at implosion.
-After reviewing Neddermeyer's studies, and discussing the matter with Edward Teller, von Neumann suggested the use of high explosives in shaped charges to implode a sphere, which he showed could not only result in a faster assembly of fissile material than was possible with the gun method, but which could greatly reduce the amount of material required, because of the resulting higher density.
-The idea that, under such pressures, the plutonium metal itself would be compressed came from Teller, whose knowledge of how dense metals behaved under heavy pressure was influenced by his pre-war theoretical studies of the Earth's core with George Gamow.
+Oppenheimer brought John von Neumann to Los Alamos in September to take a fresh look at implosion.
+After reviewing Neddermeyer's studies, and discussing the matter with Edward Teller, von Neumann suggested the use of high explosives in shaped charges to implode a sphere, which he showed could not only result in a faster assembly of fissile material than was possible with the gun method, but greatly reduce the amount of material required because of the resulting higher density.
+The idea that, under such pressures, the plutonium metal would be compressed came from Teller, whose knowledge of how dense metals behaved under heavy pressure was influenced by his pre-war theoretical studies of the Earth's core with George Gamow.
 The prospect of more-efficient nuclear weapons impressed Oppenheimer, Teller, and Hans Bethe, but they decided that an expert on explosives would be required.
-Kistiakowsky's name was immediately suggested, and Kistiakowsky was brought into the project as a consultant in October 1943.
+Kistiakowsky's name was immediately suggested, and Kistiakowsky was brought into the project as a consultant in October.

-The implosion project remained a backup until April 1944, when experiments by Emilio G. Segrè and his P-5 Group at Los Alamos on the newly reactor-produced plutonium from the X-10 Graphite Reactor at Oak Ridge and the B Reactor at the Hanford site showed that it contained impurities in the form of the isotope plutonium-240.
+The implosion project remained a backup until April 1944, when experiments by Emilio G. Segrè and his P-5 Group at Los Alamos on the newly reactor-produced plutonium from the X-10 Graphite Reactor at Oak Ridge and the B Reactor at the Hanford Site showed that it contained impurities in the form of the isotope plutonium-240.
 This has a far higher spontaneous fission rate and radioactivity than plutonium-239.
 The cyclotron-produced isotopes, on which the original measurements had been made, held much lower traces of plutonium-240.
 Its inclusion in reactor-bred plutonium appeared unavoidable.
-This meant that the spontaneous fission rate of the reactor plutonium was so high that it would be highly likely that it would predetonate and blow itself apart during the initial formation of a critical mass.
-The distance required to accelerate the plutonium to speeds where predetonation would be less likely would need a gun barrel too long for any existing or planned bomber.
+This meant that the spontaneous fission rate of the reactor plutonium was so high that pre-detonation was highly likely and that the bomb would blow itself apart during the initial formation of critical mass, creating a "fizzle."
+The distance required to accelerate the plutonium to speeds where pre--detonation would be less likely would need a gun barrel too long for any existing or planned bomber.
 The only way to use plutonium in a workable bomb was therefore implosion.